leoseg/PredictItStreamApplication/README.md

 Then you can run the script "deploy_local.sh".

 ### Deploy on Google-Cloud-Instance
 For deploying on a GCI first install a self hosted runner along docker on a google cloud instance.
 Then set the corresponding secrets needed in the actions and finally run the build action and after that the deploy action.
+This will deploy the setup onlye one ec2 for testing purposes for a complete setup all instaces should be run as own services.